Relation between far-from-equilibrium dynamics and equilibrium correlation functions for binary operators: Numerical Illustration

-Thus, the action of square-root type can be avoided by the use of {\it two} pure states $\ket{\phi}$ and $\ket{\phi_{\cal P}}$.
-This approach can be easily generalized to obtain correlation functions at arbitrary $\beta$ and does not involve a small parameter $\varepsilon$, see Refs.\ \cite{steinigeweg2014, steinigeweg2015} for details.
+The natural question arises if and to what extend our results also apply to nonbinary operators.
+To work towards an answer of this question let us also consider a larger anisotropy $\Delta = 1.5$.
+In this case, the local energy density $h_l$ becomes a nonbinary operator (since the degeneracy of the triplet state is partially lifted).
+As a consequence, ${\cal P} = h_l - E_\text{s}$ does not fulfill the projection property, ${\cal P}^2 \neq {\cal P}$, and our derivation from Eq.\ \eqref{Eq::PP} will certainly break down.
+Thus, we cannot expect {\it a priori} that the relaxation dynamics is still independent of the perturbation $\varepsilon$.
+However, as depicted in Fig.\ \ref{fig:dynamic_2} (b), the numerical results reveal that even for this example of a nonbinary operator, the dynamics are still very well generated by a single correlation function.
+Although this finding cannot be explained within the framework discussed in the paper at hand, it suggests that there might exist a more general theory for arbitrary operators.

-\subsection{Lower Temperatures}
+\subsection{Lower temperatures}

-In the main part of this Letter, we have calculated the time-dependent expectation values $\langle n_{l'=l}(t) \rangle_\text{neq}$ and $\langle h_{l'=l}(t) \rangle_\text{neq}$ for a high temperature $\beta = 0.01$.
-For this temperature, we have demonstrated that the curves for different perturbation strengths $\varepsilon$ lie on top of each other after the simple linear map in Eq.\ \eqref{eq:rescaling}.
-Clearly, such a dynamical independence of $\varepsilon$ can hardly be expected at low temperatures.
+In the context of Eqs.\ \eqref{Eq::PP} and \eqref{eq:all_epsilon} we proved that at {\it high} temperatures the nonequilibrium dynamics of binary operators is already characterized by a single equilibrium correlation function.
+Moreover, we numerically confirmed this prediction in Figs.\ \ref{fig:dynamic} and \ref{fig:dynamic_2} (a) by demonstrating that the relaxation curves for different perturbation strengths $\varepsilon$ lie on top of each other after the simple linear map.
+Clearly, such an independence of $\varepsilon$ can hardly be expected at low temperatures.
 However, it may occur over a wider range of high temperatures $\beta > 0.01$.
-Thus, we redo the calculation for $\langle n_{l'=l}(t) \rangle_\text{neq}$ in Figs.\ \ref{fig:dynamic} (a) and (b) for the lower temperature $\beta = 1$ and depict the corresponding results in Figs.\ \ref{fig:lower_T} (a) and (b).
-For comparison, we also show the correlation function $\text{Re} \, \langle n_{l} n_{l'=l}(t) \rangle_\text{eq}$, which is obtained from the previously mentioned approach based on two pure states \cite{steinigeweg2014, steinigeweg2015}.
+Thus, we redo the calculation for $\langle n_{l'=l}(t) \rangle_\sscript$ in Figs.\ \ref{fig:dynamic} (a) and (b) for the lower temperature $\beta = 1$ and depict the corresponding results in Figs.\ \ref{fig:lower_T} (a) and (b).
+For comparison, we also show the (normalized) correlation function $\langle n_{l}(t) n_{l} \rangle_\text{eq}$ at $\beta = 1$.
 While the data collapse is certainly not as good as before, it is still convincing.